Seeking more ways to attract employers and professional interest on LinkedIn?

 Scroll down until you find the Projects link.

 Click on the word "Projects" or the "+" button to the right.

 A form will open which you can complete for each project.

 This field has strong ranking in LinkedIn’s search algorithm, so you’ll want to add a description that notes skills or job titles where possible.

 The Project Name can also be a major initiative that was mentioned in your employer’s marketing materials, such as a rollout of a new customer-facing capability or the release of next-generation software.

 Here, LinkedIn lets you choose the Experience or Education entry most applicable to the Project.
 This can be your current job, a past role, previous university studies, or current coursework.

 You can, of course, add considerable text to describe a major project at your employer, but keep in mind that a short description (relevant to your brand) will provide more keyword density (the ratio of keywords to all the words in your Profile) and therefore increase your findability.

 Keep in mind that not only will Projects show employers that you’ve undertaken extra efforts in your work, this area of LinkedIn will provide more keyword strength for your Profile.
-You’ll benefit from trying out the Projects Section, and watching for more traffic (and interest!) on LinkedIn.
+You’ll benefit from trying out the Projects Section, and gaining more traffic (and interest!) on LinkedIn.

 Job-Hunt's LinkedIn for Job Search Expert Laura Smith-Proulx, Executive Director of An Expert Resume, is an award-winning executive resume writer, national columnist, author, LinkedIn and SEO enthusiast, and past recruiter.
 Laura is author of How to Get Hired Faster: 60+ Proven Tips and Strategies to Access the Hidden Job Market.
-Connect with Laura on Twitter at @ResumeExpert, on LinkedIn at LinkedIn.com/in/laurasmithproulx.
+Follow Laura on Twitter at @ResumeExpert and on LinkedIn.